 How to submit your moth sightings

-There are several ways that you can record and send in your sightings: using a spreadsheet (preferably the one that we have created), using MapMate software or, if you do not have a computer, on paper.
+There are several ways that you can record and send in your sightings: using a spreadsheet (preferably the specially created Devon Moth Lookup Table), using MapMate software or, if you do not have a computer, on paper.
 Full details and instructions.

 Records should be sent to the County Recorder, Barry Henwood.